How To Create a Writing Routine with a Full-Time Job

 Apparently, New Year’s resolutions are a thing of the past.
 Setting significant goals to complete by the end of next year is unrealistic.

-Missing a day, or two days, you feel defeated and your steam runs out.
-Soon enough you’re thinking that your deadline is still months away.
+After missing a day or two, you feel defeated, and your steam runs out.
+Soon enough, you’re thinking that your deadline is still months away.
 You can take a break and get back to it later.

 Later never comes.